Choosing an Orchid Plant – Orchid Bliss

 Easiest Care Orchids

-If you are going for best-odds, I recommend a Phalaenopsis.
+If you are looking for the best odds, I recommend a Phalaenopsis, or moth orchid.
 This is the orchid found in most grocery stores.
-They come in a variety of colors and the flowers can last for several months.
-Phals are available in both standard size or mini, and the care is about the same.
-Though the minis will need to be watered more frequently as their pot size is very small.
+They come in a variety of colors, and the flowers can last for several months.
+Phals are available in both standard and mini sizes, with similar care requirements.
+Although the minis will need to be watered more frequently, due to their petite pot size.

 If you are not in a rush for your plant, I suggest talking to the store clerk over the floral department and asking when their orchid shipments come in.
 This way you will get the best selection and the healthiest plants.